vika279/gdv/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Usage of Docker Container
+For using Docker Images and Container it requiers you to have Docker\Docker Desktop installed.
+Build the Image with `docker build -t angular-geojson .`. run the Container `docker run -p 8080:80 angular-geojson`.
+You should now be able to reach the Webside at `Localhost:8080`.
+Change the Port if you need it.

+## Note for the Usage of Docker
+While using Docker Container has its advantiges, you will not be able to use in Chapter: `Development Server` descripted auto update function easily, since it would requier you to change the Documents in the Image.